dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Two possibilities exist: Either we are alone in the Universe or we are not.
-Both are equally terrifying.
+  Live fast, die old, and make very sure everyone knows you were there.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1174 days)
+## 🌟 Experiences (1175 days)

 ### 🧮 Programming languages